makersacademy/airport_challenge/README.md

 * Planes cannot land if the airport is full.

 **Edge cases**
+* Planes that are landed cannot land again and must be in an airport.
 * Ensuring that planes can only take off from airports they are in.
-* Planes that are already flying cannot take off and/or be in an airport
+* Planes that are already flying cannot take off and/or be in an airport.
-* Planes that are landed cannot land again and must be in an airport

 **User Stories**
 ```